Tav (ת) is the twenty-second and final letter of the Hebrew alphabet

 Story

-The Rashab said, “I just learned in cheder that G‑d revealed Himself to Abraham.”
+“I just learned in cheder that G‑d revealed Himself to Abraham,” the young boy explained.

 “So why are you crying?”

-His grandfather explained that a man who is ninety-nine years old and willing to follow G‑d’s command to circumcise himself is worthy of G‑d’s revelation.
-Even after a man elevates himself ninety-nine levels, a level of near perfection, he must retain his humility before G‑d.
+His grandfather explained that a 99-year-old who is willing to follow G‑d’s command to circumcise himself is worthy of G‑d’s revelation.
+Even after one elevates oneself through ninety-nine levels, a level of near perfection, he or she must retain humility before G‑d.

 Design

-The twenty-second and final letter of the alef-beis is the letter tav.
+The 22nd and final letter of the aleph-bet is the letter tav.

-The Talmud states:1 “Who is called a fool?
-One who loses what (mah) has been given to him.”
+“Who is called a fool?
+One who loses what (mah) has been given to him,”1 the Talmud states.
 On a deeper level, the concept of “what has been given to him,” represented by the Hebrew word mah, denotes the state of humility.
 One who is humble says, “Mah—What [am I]?
 I am nothing before G‑d.”

 On a practical level, the word dan means “to judge.”
-A Jew realizes that he must judge his every action before performing it.
+A Jew realizes that he or she must judge every action before performing it.
 By looking into the Shulchan Aruch, the Code of Jewish Law, the Jew learns that the performance of every action, whether actual law or beyond the letter of the law, has its own circumscribed areas, responsibilities, and particulars.
 By acknowledging the authority of the Code of Jewish Law, one is able to fulfill all of G‑d’s laws to the fullest degree.
 Again, this only comes through humility.
-If a person were to rely only on his mind and intellect, he might succumb to arrogance and convince himself that one commandment or another is not really that important.
-For the “important” commandments—like Shabbos or idolatry—he’ll follow the law to the letter.
+If a person were to rely only on his own mind and intellect, he might succumb to arrogance and convince himself that one commandment or another is not really that important.
+For the “important” commandments—like Shabbat or idolatry—he’ll follow the law to the letter.
 But as for the “little” ones—like where to place the mezuzah, putting on tefillin daily, or the particulars about keeping kosher—he does not have to be so scrupulous.
-It does not really matter to him what the Shulchan Aruch says.
-The tribe of Dan comes to teach that true submission to G‑d’s laws, with all their aspects and ramifications, requires self-judgment and humility.
+It doesn't really matter to him what the Shulchan Aruch says.
+The tribe of Dan, however, shows us that true submission to G‑d’s laws, with all their aspects and ramifications, requires self-judgment and humility.

 Another aspect of the dalet and nun of the tav relates to the separate characteristics of each letter.
-As explained earlier in the chapter on dalet, dalet can mean both poverty (dal) and being raised up (dilisoni).The interpretation the dalet assumes is the result of the specific aspect of its companion nun.
+As explained earlier in the chapter on dalet, dalet can mean both poverty (dal) and being raised up (dilitani).The interpretation the daletassumes is the result of the specific aspect of its companion nun.

 Then there is ona’ah that results in a person being rewarded and uplifted.
 When G‑d created the world, He concealed Himself within the laws of nature: the “ultimate deception.”
 When one toils to find the truth buried within the deception and restricts oneself to the laws of Torah to do so, although this route may be temporarily difficult, one will ultimately find G‑d and forever bask in the pleasures of Paradise.